keliang11/cse15l-lab-reports/week3-lab-report.md

 The first bug is from the reversed method in ArrayExmaples.java and the tester is testReversed in ArrayTests.java.
 The purpose of the reverse method is to take an array of integers and return a new array with the elements of the input array in reverse order.

 The test I made is to input a simple array of `{1, 2, 3,}` into the method.
-The expected output was `{3, 2, 1}` but the actual output differed at the first index.
+The expected output was `{3, 2, 1}` but the actual output differed at the first index, where the expected was 3 but the actual was 0.

 ![image](https://user-images.githubusercontent.com/122491370/214962522-925800e0-1c20-4121-a92c-68ed79624b14.png)